fieldsofview/SolemnlyResolve/README.md

 This document contains notes on the design, implementation and enhancements of the Solemnly Resolve web application.

+## Deployment

+* The game is hosted as website in Linode server
+* It's at `/var/www/html/solemnly_resolve`
+	- branch `master`
+* Access to is password-protected by .sraccess file in /etc/nginx
+*

 ## TODO

 ## IMPLEMENTATION